-The Audit Committee are recommended to Approve the Annual Report and Accounts for 2014/15, subject to any further changes that are required by external audit.
+The Audit Committee are recommended to approve the Annual Report and Accounts for 2015/16.
 The chair of the Audit Committee signs the Annual Report and Accounts to signify the completion of the Charitable Trust's approval process.

 2. Background